Carson MacPherson-Krutsky

 Natural Hazards Center

-MacPherson-Krutsky joined the Natural Hazards Center in the fall of 2021.
-Her work focuses on risk communication best practices with specific emphasis on socially vulnerable populations.
-She recently led a project funded though House Bill 23-1237 on inclusive emergency alerts in Colorado and has worked in partnership with the U.S. Army Corps of Engineers to develop interactive trainings for practitioners on risk communication.
+Her work at the Center focuses on risk communication best practices with specific emphasis on socially vulnerable populations.
+MacPherson-Krutsky recently led a project investigating the use of hurricane and tornado shelters and one on how to develop more inclusive emergency alerts in Colorado.
+Previously, she worked with the U.S. Army Corps of Engineers to develop trainings on risk communication for practitioners.

-MacPherson-Krutsky recently joined the U.S. Geological Survey Social Science Working Group and the Language & Accessibility for Alert & Warning Workgroup.
-She previously served on the National Oceanic and Atmospheric Administration-National Integrated Drought Information System Flash Drought Working Group to explore gaps related to drought monitoring, prediction, and response and on the Association of Floodplain Managers Flood Mitigation Library Steering Committee where she provided guidance on user experience and content for ReduceFloodRisk.org, a website that provides accessible flood mitigation information (launched 2022).
+She is part of the U.S. Geological Survey Social Science Working Group and the Language & Accessibility for Alert & Warning Workgroup.
+She previously served on the National Oceanic and Atmospheric Administration-National Integrated Drought Information System Flash Drought Working Group to explore gaps related to drought monitoring, prediction, and response and on the Association of Floodplain Managers Flood Mitigation Library Steering Committee, where she provided guidance on user experience and content for ReduceFloodRisk.org, a website that provides accessible flood mitigation information.